Diarmait Mac Murchada: Descendants

 Diarmait's male-line descendants included Art Óg mac Murchadha Caomhánach (d.
 1417), who revived the kingship of Leinster, and Cahir mac Art Kavanagh (died 1554) who continued to rule parts of Leinster independently of the English until the Tudor conquest of Ireland in the 16th century.
 The last proclaimed King of Leinster, Domhnall Spáinneach Mac Murchadha Caomhánach, died in 1632.
-Later senior descendants who retained the position among the Irish upper-classes included Arthur MacMorrough Kavanagh (1831–1889) and his son, Walter MacMurrough Kavanagh 1856–1922).
+Later senior descendants who retained the position among the Irish upper-classes included Arthur MacMorrough Kavanagh (1831–1889) and his son, Walter MacMurrough Kavanagh (1856–1922).
 Dermot McMorrough Kavanagh (d.
 1958) was recognised as Chief of the Name of Clann Caomhánach (Kavanagh) in his lifetime.
 A proven modern descendant is Patrick James McMurrough (2008–Present), continuing the male-line heritage of the Mac Murchadha Caomhánach lineage into the 21st century.

-Diarmait died about 1 May 1171 and was buried in Ferns Cathedral, where his reputed grave can be seen in the outside graveyard.

 Theatrical representations

 In the play The Dreaming of the Bones by W. B. Yeats, the ghosts of Dermot and Derbforgaill rescue an Irish rebel during the Easter Week rebellion, and reveal that they are bound until an Irishman can forgive them for bringing the Normans to Ireland.